nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 In the Central Server, the X-Road member's subsystem can be renamed if needed.

 To rename an X-Road member's subsystem, follow these steps.
-1. In the Members tab, select the member whose subsystem you wish to delete and click members name.
+1. In the Members tab, select the member whose subsystem you wish to rename and click member's name.
 2. In the window that opens, select Subsystems tab and select the client subsystem, and click Rename button next to its name, in case subsystem doesn't have name, click Add subsystem name.